ntc910/low-latency-remote-gaming-over-internet/README.md

 - Open port without modify router's config.

 When do you need/follow this guide:
 - Setup your PC as host for low latency game streaming.
+Note that this guide is good when you go outside of your network/home...
 - You can't setup Port Forwarding.
 - You're not the owner of the network.
 - You don't have the permission to config the network.